HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/dam_access_control.md

 ![DAM Collection without permission with ACL traversal enabled￼￼](../../../../images/dam_nested_collection_visible_acl_traversal_enabled.png)

-When user with administrator permission unchecks inheritance checkbox, User and editor role block will be applied on the resource.
-If the checkbox is selected then there are no user/ editor role blocks on the resource.
+When an Administrator clears the **Inherit access from parent collection** checkbox, user and editor permissions are blocked for the collection and items within that collection.
+If the **Inherit access from parent collection** checkbox is selected, user and editor permissions for the collection are granted.

-Inherit uncheck implies Editor and User roles block for inheritance.
 Below API endpoint is used to achieve the role block.

 !!! note
-    The below endpoint is used to set or remove role blocks.
+    You can use the [Update Resource Config API](https://opensource.hcltechsw.com/experience-api-documentation/ring-api/#operation/accessUpdateResourceConfig) to set or remove permissions for the collections.
 The default mode for the endpoint is set to update.
-[Update Resource Config API](https://opensource.hcltechsw.com/experience-api-documentation/ring-api/#operation/accessUpdateResourceConfig)

 ## Changing Permissions on the collection tree for the users